MonashSmartStructures/ospgrillage/_sources/rst/Module description.rst.txt

 ========================
 Creating grillage models
 ========================
-Here is how grillage models are created with *ospgrillage* module.
-Steps are explained in more detail throughout the rest of the documentation.
+Here we show how to use the *ospgrillage* module to create a grillage model in Opensees.
+In essence, *ospgrillage* does so by wrapping Openseespy's commands.

-To begin, import ``ospgrillage`` as ``opsg`` or ``og``.
+To begin, do import ``ospgrillage`` as either ``ospg`` or ``og``.
+Following code line shows the import process.
+In addition to import, we representunit convention and signs with variables as shown in the same code block.

 .. code-block:: python

     import ospgrillage as ospg
+    # create unit signs for illustration purposes
+    N = 1
+    m = 1
+    Giga = 1e9
+    Pa = N/m**2

-The *ospgrillage* module consist of user **interface functions** which can be called after the module.
+The *ospgrillage* module contains **interface functions** which can be called after the module syntax.
+These interface function has  ``set_``, ``create_`` or ``get_`` in their syntax.
+For example, creating a material object using ``create_material()``.
+As an alternative, users can directly interact with the objects without using interface functions.

-In general, there are three main steps to create a grillage model when using the *ospgrillage* module:
+In general, there are three main steps to create a grillage model with *ospgrillage*:

 #.
 Creating elements of a grillage model i.e. members.
 #.
-Creating the grillage model object (the nodes and mesh).
+Creating the grillage model instance (the nodes and mesh).
 #.
-Assigning the defined grillage members to the elements of grillage model.
+Assigning the defined grillage members to the elements of grillage model instance.

 We will detail these main steps by creating a grillage model of a bridge deck as shown in Figure 1.